SC3040-ASE/.github/profile/README.md

 ## GitOps

 ### Commit Message
 Write meaningful commit messages that summarize the changes in this commit.
-Start your commit message with a verb in present tense, e.g `Update database schema`.
+Start your commit message with an uppercase verb in present tense, e.g `Update database schema`.